 Information sessions are in Eastern Standard Time over Zoom.

-Interested in our program?
-Feel free to take a look at one of our information session recordings from Summer 2021: Design Thinking Experience Program Information Session
+Can't make the session?
+Feel free to take a look at one of our information session recordings from December 2021: Winter 2022 Design Thinking Experience Program Information Session

 Thinking about Applying for Current or Future Programs?